pranjals149/100-Days-Of-Code/README.md

 Day 118 : Worked on creating a vscode theme.

 Day 119 : Made a little progress on my VSCODE theme.

+Day 120 : Focussed on creating documentations of my college project.